quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   A value of 0 indicates out-of-order packets do not elicit an immediate ACKs.

 ACK_FREQUENCY frames are ack-eliciting.
-When an ACK_FREQUENCY frame is lost, the sender SHOULD send another ACK_FREQUENCY frame, unless an ACK_FREQUENCY frame with a larger Sequence Number value has already been sent.
-However, it is not forbidden to retransmit the lost frame (see Section 13.3 of {{QUIC-TRANSPORT}), as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.
+When an ACK_FREQUENCY frame is lost, the senderit is encouraged to send another ACK_FREQUENCY frame, unless an ACK_FREQUENCY frame with a larger Sequence Number value has already been sent.
+However, it is not forbidden to retransmit the lost frame (see Section 13.3 of
+{{QUIC-TRANSPORT}), as the receiver will ignore duplicate or out-of-order ACK_FREQUENCY frames based on the Sequence Number.

 An endpoint can send multiple ACK_FREQUENCY frames with different values within a connection.
 A sending endpoint MUST send monotonically increasing values in the